RasenRhino/SimplifiedKleros/report.md

 **Dispute Creation:** An arbitrable contract (e.g., an Escrow) raises a dispute.

 **Juror Selection:** Jurors are drawn based on the weight of their staked tokens.
 Kleros selects an odd number of jurors to minimize the chance of a tie.
 However, situations may still arise—for example, with 7 jurors, if one fails to reveal their vote, a 3-3 tie can occur.
-See [section 5.7](#57-handling-tie-events) for a discussion of how such cases are handled.
+See [section 5.7](#57-handling-tie-events) for a discussion of how such cases are handled, and tests `testTieNoRedistribution` and `testTieResultsInUndecided` for concrete executions.

 **Commit Phase:** Selected jurors submit a hash of their vote (`keccak256(vote + salt)`).
 This prevents "bandwagoning" where jurors simply copy the visible majority to secure their reward.

 **Reveal Phase:** Jurors reveal their actual vote and salt.
 The contract verifies this against the commit hash.

 **Execution/Finalize:** The contract aggregates votes, declares a winner, and redistributes stakes from the minority to the majority.
+This is exercised in `testMajorityWinsAndGetsReward`, `testLoserGetsSlashed`, and `testCanUnstakeAfterDispute`.

 ### 3.2 Weighted Juror Selection

 A critical component of the design is Sybil resistance.
 In Kleros, the probability of being drawn as a juror is proportional to the amount of tokens staked.

 In our `SimpleKlerosPhase3` implementation, we utilized a linear weighted random selection algorithm.
 The simplified logic iterates through the list of jurors, summing their "available" stake (total stake minus locked stake) to determine selection probability.
-This ensures that a juror cannot be selected more times than their stake allows, a critical fix we identified during testing to prevent Denial of Service (DoS) scenarios.
+This ensures that a juror cannot be selected more times than their stake allows, a critical fix we identified during testing to prevent Denial of Service (DoS) scenarios (see `testFix_StaleTotalStakeInDrawLoop`, `testFix_CorrectTotalStakeAfterMultipleSelections`, and `testFix_NoDoSWhenJurorHasInsufficientStake`).

 ## 4. Achievements and Implementation Details